DamirDenis-Tudor/2D-Tank-Simulator/GitSource/Managers/README.md

 ```

 ## 2. AssetsStorage
-- This class is responsible for loading assets such as tanks, map and minimap tiles, effects, and abilities from xml files using the tinyXML library.
+- This class is responsible for loading assets such as :
+	- tanks
+	- map and minimap tiles
+	- effects and abilities
+	- menu items
+- These informations are loaded from XML files.

 ## 3. CameraManager
 - This class implements two modes: